IamTheFij/slack-status-cli/README.md

 Here's how to do that on [Firefox](https://support.mozilla.org/en-US/kb/error-codes-secure-websites?as=u&utm_source=inproduct#w_self-signed-certificate).
 On Chrome, you may have to enable `chrome://flags/#allow-insecure-localhost`.

+## Setup

+  1. Install the command from the Releases tab

+  2. Run the command!
+On first run, you will be asked to authenticate and install the app in your workspace

 ## Example usage

 Set auth token (it will store it in `~/.config/slack-status-cli` or your `$XDG_CONFIG_HOME` dir